Class Action Filed Against Stable Diffusion, Midjourney, and DeviantArt

 Whatever else, I appreciate lolozori, one of the finer artists in this community, making this thread.
 It's been an interesting little clickhole.
 Not really something I can discuss with the GF given she's far more invested in traditional visual arts than I am, but I try to keep it objective in my own assessment.
 I have also read some writers' takes on it, especially journalists who are side-eying ChatGPT.
 I think we're safe for now, mainly because the hardest rule you can teach a thing governed by rules is when and how to break them, i.e. the creation of literature.
 But fanfic level shit concerned only with plot and trope, lowest-common denominator trash?
 Probably already on the go.

 As for SD, I maintain the stance that it is facilitating collages and not producing true art regardless of how the AI process works.
 I will probably keep that stance until we have something close to Data-level nuance, interpretation and sentience, so-called true AI...but by then I'm sure we'll have much bigger concerns than him painting a picture based on his flawless ability to reproduce any or all of them.
 Like, say, him using said paintings to figure out a complex dream.
 Both ChatGPT and SD create an illusion of verisimilitude: enough to fool a casual observer taught only to see stuff like 'sentences that conform to basic grammar rules' and 'pictures with familiar elements' as legitimate, but to a trained eye neither stand up as anything but uncanny, grotesque mimicry.
 And that's important, because I find both to be an aesthetic version of 'dumb person's idea of smart'.
 Which is great until it's your field of expertise that is being aped and commodified. " Ah, the old 'robots are going to take our jobs' argument.
 Old, so old.
 And never not entirely illegitimate or irrelevant.
 But -- you knew there'd be one -- in each of the examples you made, I feel the redundancy was a result of improvement within that field, generally speaking.
 A calculator is, for the purpose of this argument, a super abacus that mathematicians can learn to use in lieu of an abacus -- and there are still people who use an abacus, even now, and quicker than a calculator sometimes.
 Carriages to cars, same thing.
 One type of engineering to another.
 And so on.
 The reason why this is different and not simply luddite kneejerkery is that AI generated art/writing does not come from artists or writers.
 It is a poor facsimile generated by a tool designed to do 'good enough' by people from a different field altogether.
 People who, because they are not artists or writers, see art and writing as a free for all source.
 But then they *sell* their tool, of course they do.
 This is pretty blatantly hypocritical, even if the AI itself isn't 'stealing' others' work.
 It's monetising mediocrity that only exists because the real thing is expensive.
 If it weren't, we wouldn't have the 'starving artist' stereotype.
 Early experiments in AI writing such as Racter are really fascinating but in the end there's always been someone behind the scenes 'massaging' the text into recognisable art.
 An editor, give or take.
 So let's say AI art as it is now takes off.
 AI writing too.
 Eventually, it will be AI art and writing that teaches AI better art and writing.
 This creates a pretty unhealthy cycle of derivative degradation, one you can observe in certain genres such as newer YA novels -- a lot of them are written by people who read little more than YA novels themselves.
 What should be an evolution of style just becomes a stasis, at best.
 More realistically, it mistakes bad forms and habits for acceptable ones, because that's how the former generation did it.
 And that happens even with human editors.
 Even with human writers.
 Remove that element and the result is, like or not, the antithesis to art as a creative expression.
 Not an absence of it but, technically, an overabundance.
 And if this derivation of art becomes all people know of art, then art might as well be a dead word.
 Just call them 'pictures' and be done with it.
 Eh, not even that word fully encapsulates the end result.
 I will take refuge in analogy: could you imagine experiencing live music if all you'd ever heard was 320kpb mp3s?
 I can listen to those and enjoy them as a lay person, but even I can tell the vast difference between a recording of a live concert and actually being there.
 And that STILL doesn't capture it because AI generated content remains nothing but imitation.
 Imitation we already struggle to recognise as imitation because we're taught to see broadstroke similarities and call it good -- hence AI's existing ability to make cliched as fuck, generic book covers extremely cheaply and easily.
 But could an AI design a simple looking symbol or icon the meaning of which only becomes clear if you read the whole book?
 The sort of thing that looks like it cost a few dollars but actually is the result of a slow, expensive process of iteration and fine-tuning?
 Very, very unlikely.
 The only way AI art can be a tool for artists the way the abacus, calculator and computer remain tools for mathematicians is to very strictly regulate its application, which is really what this class action is all about.
 No one is going for a payday. $1 per piece of artwork 'stolen' is the current target.
 Class actions are about setting precedent.
 Drawing lines against reprehensible behaviour by essentially unethical parties.
 It's not just the artists who should be up in arms about what MJ, DA and SD have done; the scientists and futurists should be aggravated as well.
 The moment these greedy bastards put a price tag on any of it, they showed their hand.
 Their desired future isn't some lofty Star Trek scenario; it's Cyberpunk, with them as the fucking corpos.
 PS do read the link the Croc linked.
 I did.
 A few times.
 It's only one side of the story, clearly, but the other side doesn't really exist -- the MJ reddit is just people using it; the Facebook page, the same.
 These companies know better than to respond directly.
 They put their foot in it any time someone catches them off-guard.
 I'm willing to bet their current legal advice is 'SAY FUCKING NOTHING'. https://www.reddit.com/r/StableDiffusion/comments/10bj8jm/class_action_lawsuit_filed_against_stable/ -- although I did find this.
 Probably 'the other side' as good as it gets.
 Mostly pointy-stick clowning without AI tools, but I expected little more. https://linktr.ee/wjameschan -- everything I've ever done worth talking about, and even that is debatable.
+Huh.
+My mace dude is now an actual cultist of Chayula.
+That's kinda wild.
 Last edited by Foreverhappychan#4626 on Jan 17, 2023, 1:19:39 AM

 |